pgassmann/teamapps-demolessons/README.md

 Learn how you can build complex Web-Applications within minutes using [TeamApps](https://github.com/teamapps-org/teamapps).

-The Lessons are organised in Packages.
+The Lessons are organised in Modules and Packages.
 Each `Demo` class can be run through its main class.
-All Lessons are included in the `DemoLessonsApp`
+All Basic Lessons are included in the `DemoLessonsApp`

 ## Requirements

 * Knowledge of Java
 * Interest in learning new concepts
 * Maven
-* JDK 11+
+* JDK 17+
 * IntelliJ IDEA or some other Java IDE

 ## First steps using IntelliJ IDEA